cachemoney/remotion/packages/docs/docs/lambda/renderstillonlambda.md

 _optional - default `0`_

 Which frame of the composition should be rendered.
+Frames are zero-indexed.

+From v3.2.27, negative values are allowed, with `-1` being the last frame.

 ### `imageFormat?`